 So, we’ve put together this short guide on making the most of the new year, and hopefully reaching some of your goals along the way.

 According to Psychology Today, there’s a science behind changing habits and creating new ones.
 That means there is a formula to follow so you don’t have to make this up on the fly.
-And, since it only takes about 30 days to form a new habit, you could actually change a dozen things about yourself in 2017.
+And, since it only takes about 30 days to form a new habit, you could actually change a dozen things about yourself this year.

-Here’s a typical list of New Year’s Resolutions that are sure end in failure and frustration.
+Here’s a typical list of New Year’s Resolutions that are sure to end in failure and frustration.

 - Lose weight

 - Exercise more

 - Quit drinking

 - Read more

 - Travel more